-Lead Acupuncturist & Herbalist, Owner, Licensed Acupuncturist (LAc), Board Certified Herbalist, Diplomate of Oriental Medicine (DOM), Diplomate of Canonical Chinese Medicine (DCCM), and Clinical Fellowship with the Institute of East Asian Medicine (FICEAM)
+Lead Acupuncturist & Herbalist, Owner, Licensed Acupuncturist (LAc), Board Certified Herbalist, Diplomate of Oriental Medicine (Dipl.
+OM), Master of Science degree in Traditional Oriental Medicine (MSTOM), Diplomate of Canonical Chinese Medicine (DCCM), and Clinical Fellowship with the Institute of East Asian Medicine (FICEAM)

-Ginger Michels, LAc, has devoted her life to helping others find physical and emotional health through acupuncture and herbal medicine.
-She is a licensed acupuncturist and board-certified Herbalist with a passion for healing and health through Chinese Medicine.
-As a Diplomate of Oriental Medicine (OM), Ginger earned the distinguished Master of Science degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM).
-As a Diplomate in Canonical Chinese Medicine (DCCM), her patients can rest assured she has the expertise, education and exceptional commitment to serving her patients.
-In addition, Ginger holds a Bachelor of Science degree from National Lewis University and earned her Master of Business Administration degree from Aurora University.
+Ginger Michels, LAc, has devoted her life to helping others find physical and emotional healing through acupuncture and Chinese Herbal Medicine.
+She is a licensed acupuncturist (LAc) and board-certified Herbalist with a passion for healing through Chinese medicine.
+As a Diplomate of Oriental Medicine (Dipl.
+OM), Ginger earned the distinguished Master of Science degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM).
+As a Diplomate in Canonical Chinese Medicine (DCCM), she has the expertise, education and an exceptional commitment to serving her patients.
+Ginger is a Fellow of the Institute of Classics in East Asian Medicine (FICEAM), which required advanced studies of Canonical Chinese Medicine®.
+In addition, she holds a Bachelor of Science degree from National Lewis University and earned her Master of Business Administration degree from Aurora University.

 Anjalee has a daughter, a dog, a parrot and a husband that she cannot imagine her life without.
 She enjoys various types of music, movies and shows, but would rather take a long Epsom salt bath while listening to some sounds of nature and doing some breath work.
 She is still waiting for her acceptance letter from Hogwarts School of Witchcraft and Wizardry.